mediacloud/rss-fetcher/doc/stats.md

 currently in use by dokku-graphite is dated 12/2015(!!) and is based on a Python2(!) version of graphite, and is hosted on Ubuntu 14.02(!!)
-BUT the repo [it's a fork of](https://github.com/kamon-io/docker-grafana-graphite) of seems to have advanced to using alphine linux and a Python3 based version of graphite (so there's a way forward into maintained software).
+BUT the repo [it's a fork of](https://github.com/kamon-io/docker-grafana-graphite) of seems to have advanced to using alphine linux and a Python3 enabled version of graphite (so there's a way forward into maintained software).
+A [fork of that](https://github.com/lachesis/docker-grafana-graphite) has been updated to use Python3.

 I've made a fetcher.stats module that abstracts data collection to be independent of protocol/software.
 As the older version (0.9) of